stolostron/rhacm-docs/security/create_iam_policy.md

 ### Disabling IAM policies

-Complete the following steps to disbale your IAM policy: <!--add steps to disable from the CLI if available-->
+Complete the following steps to disable your IAM policy: <!--add steps to disable from the CLI if available-->

 1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.